mnot/I-D/safe-hint/draft.md

 browser, or through an Operating System HTTP library) need only be configured once to assure that the preference is advertised to all sites.

-Furthermore, a proxy (for example, at a school) can associate the preference with all (unencrypted) requests flowing through it, helping to assure that clients behind it are not exposed to "objectionable" content.

 This specification defines how to declare this desire in requests as a HTTP Preference {{RFC7240}}.